Metaswitch/clearwater-live-test/README.md

  - `NONCE_COUNT=Y` - to enable nonce-count tests - only possible if `nonce_count_supported=Y` is set on the Clearwater deployment under test.
  - `IBCF=<hostname>` - hostname of an IBCF in your deployment.
 The IBCF must be set up to treat the machine running these tests as a trusted peer.
  - `ICSCF_HOSTNAME=<hostname>` - hostname of an I-CSCF in your deployment.
+ - `EMERGENCY_REG=Y` - include tests that use emergency registrations.
+These will only work against Bono if Bono is run with the --allow-emergency-registration option enabled (which should not be enabled for live deployments as it represents a security risk)
+ - `SHORT_REG=Y` - include tests that use short registrations (typically 3s).
+These tests will fail if your P-CSCF imposes a longer minimum registration interval.

 For example, to run all the call barring tests (including the international number barring tests) on the test deployment, run: